hernantz/blog/content/mock-yourself-not-your-tests.md

 ```

 To test this, you would have to write tests that have almost the same code you
-are trying to test, and, depending on how precise are the dates you are
+are trying to test, and, depending on how precise the dates you are handling
-handling, **your tests could fail from time to time**, ie: some tests might fail
+are, **your tests could fail from time to time**, ie: some tests might fail
 when you run them at midnight, or fail because of a difference of one
 millisecond.